 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical romance is a paperback edition that was published by Dell on July 25, 2006 and has 422 pages.
+historical romance that was published by Dell on July 25, 2006 and has 422 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Love, Simply Magic

 The first in the Simply Quartet historical romance series and revolving around four teachers at a girls’ school in Bath.
 This is a sequel series to Balogh’s Bedwyn Saga.
 The couple focus is on Frances Allard and Lucius Marshall, the Viscount Sinclair, and it’s just after Christmas.

 Overall, Simply Unforgettable was a fun read, light and fluffy, as long as you can ignore the odd mix of 19th century mores with 20th century expectations — a thinly veiled shell for today’s women.
 Balogh followed certain strictures on women and completely ignored others of the time while Lucius was definitely a 20th century kind of guy.

 Then there are the I’m-not-good-enough along with the I-can’t-possibly-tell-you tropes, although Balogh puts a slight twist on them both, so they’re not terribly annoying.
 It was annoying how Balogh kept stringing it out as to why Frances couldn’t return to London, and I did have to appreciate how tenacious Lucius was.